DigiFors/Wazuh4J/readme.md

     1.1) change the password for neo4j (visit http://localhost:7474 , creds `neo4j:neo4j`)

-    1.2) put the new password into the python file (`NEO4J_PASSWORD` quick and dirty FOR NOW!)
+    1.2) Create a .env file from the .env.template.
+Put the new password there.

 2) Initiate a python virtual environment with `pipenv shell` and install dependencies with `pipenv update`
-3) To load wazuh rules into the database, run the python script ON THE SAME HOST AS THE DOCKER CONTAINER: `python3 load.py -x <path_to_folder_with_xml_files>`.
-If you want to load xml files from multiple folders just add ` -x <another_folder_path` for each folder.
+3) To load wazuh rules into the database, run the python script ON THE SAME HOST AS THE DOCKER CONTAINER: `python3 load.py -x <path_to_folder_with_xml_files>`. <br>
+If you want to load xml files from multiple folders just add `-x <another_folder_path` for each folder.
 4) profit